One of the easiest vegetables to grow is kale. Moreover, it has been getting a lot of attention in recent years.

 - Omega-3 fatty acids are also found in kale.
 This helps reduce inflammation in the body.

 - Kale is also rich in vitamins A and C. Vitamin A helps protect your eyesight and contributes to healthy skin.
-Plus, vitamin C also contributes to glowing skin and supports your immune system.
+Plus, vitamin C contributes to glowing skin and supports your immune system.

 Also, it definitely doesn’t mean you should start a kale-only cleanse.
 Make sure you implement it into a well-rounded, balanced diet.